 The American Animal Hospital Association recommends annual oral examinations after the pet is a year old.
 Dental cleanings for adult dogs are performed under general anesthesia.
 In addition to regular exams and cleanings, there are some things you can and should do to help promote good dental health in your pet.
 Feeding your pet a hard, kibble-type pet food, providing appropriate chew toys and brushing his teeth are just a few ways to keep your pet's teeth healthy in between professional cleanings.

-Dental disease can be easily prevented by visiting your veterinarian regularly for dental examinations and cleanings.
+Dental disease can be easily prevented by visiting your veterinarian regularly for comprehensive oral assessments, radiographic evaluation, cleaning, and polishing.